An iPhone clip from Jason, one or our 2017 tour riders.

 This is a beautiful if easy days riding on flat terrain, dropping down into the Loire valley at Chalonnes, with a great riverside lunch-stop option on the south bank of the Loire.
 The route then follows a stunning cycle tour route along the river to historic Saumur, home of the French Cavalry and Sancere white wine.
 We are deep into Chateaux country at this point with historical interest abound!
 We join the river Vienne at its confluence with the Loire and finish at the stunning Richelieu, home of the famous French Bishop.

-Stage 4 – 159km- The Vienne river valley
+Stage 4 – 163km- The Vienne river valley

 Richelieu to Chalonnes, via Bonneuil, Lussac-les-Chateaux and L’Isle Jourdain.
 The first of 3 rolling stages made easier by low gradient Roman roads and beautiful riverside scenery following the Vienne river south towards medieval Confelons in the centre of France.
-We start at 9.30am .
+We start at 9.00am .
 Lunch is served riverside to make up time at a prearranged picnic spot.
-The afternoon is primarily following a long Roman road over open arable farmland until we re-join the Vienne valley at lussac and sweep through a couple of pretty valleys into Confolons and finish in a pretty riverside hotel in the village of Chalonnes.
+The afternoon is primarily following a long Roman road over open arable farmland until we re-join the Vienne valley at lussac and sweep through a couple of pretty valleys into Medieval Confolons and finish in the pretty hillside town of St Junien.

 Stage 5 – 180km – Haute Vienne and Dordogne

-Chalonnes to Beaulieu via Chalus, St Yrieux and Brive.
+St Junien to Beaulieu via Chalus, St Yrieux and Brive.
 This stage shows rural France at its best, winding through pretty fields and ‘horse country’, through castellated villages and small fortified towns .
 The morning is fairly gentle with an outdoor lunch in Chateau de Chalus.
-We then roll-out into the magnificent Dordogne region in the afternoon, riding through the beautiful town centre of Brive and our first climb of the trip, albeit only 5kms of 7.5% avge gradient, and a final coffee stop at Collonges la-Rouge ( the red stone village) , one final set of sweeping switchbacks, and a fast descent into Beaulieu Sur Dordogne.
+We then roll-out into the magnificent Dordogne region in the afternoon, riding through the beautiful town centre of Brive and our first climb of the trip, albeit only 5kms of 7.5% avge gradient, and a final coffee stop at Collonges la-Rouge ( a unique ‘Red Stone’ village) , one final set of sweeping switchbacks, and a fast descent into Beaulieu Sur Dordogne.
 We stay in a stunning waterside hotel on a large sweeping bend on the river and watch the trout rise and boats slide gently past.
 The 12th century church is really worth checking out.

 Stage 6 – 163km – The lot, Aveyron and Tarn

-Stage 7 – 123km – Black Mountain National Park
+Stage 7 – 139km – Black Mountain National Park

 Cordes to Carcassonne, via Lautrec, Labruguiere and Mas Cabardes.
 We have a gentle morning roll-out g the wine capitol of Gaillac followed by a gentle descent through a series of fortified villages, to the bustling Languedoc town of Castres.
 We ride through Castres mid-morning, into the beautiful Montagne Noire National Park and our first category 2 climb of the trip, 12kms to Font Romeo.
 We summit by a large reservoir and take a picnic lunch in the forest, before a fast descent to Carcassonne, staying and dining in the shadow of its mighty castle.
 There is an option to fly home at this stage as there is a direct Stanstead flight for those short on holiday, with a £200 discount.